Alimir/wp-ulike/readme.txt

 </code>

 == Changelog ==

+= 4.0.1 =
+* Added: New myCred option for points to be awarded even when item authors Like/Unlike their own item.
+* Fixed: Some important issues in myCred functionality.
+* Fixed: An issue with get counter value.
+* Fixed: Some styling issues.

 = 4.0.0 =
 * Added: New structure which switches the number of likes from meta values to the number of database logs.